 “A big part of leadership development is being exposed to a certain amount of vulnerability,” she says.
 “The Outward Bound experience always pops up on the top of the list as the most meaningful part of (our) entire program.”
-The one-day Outward Bound course takes place at the beginning of the Delta’s LEAD program and includes a handful of group initiatives in the morning and a high ropes course—a series of challenges harnessed participants must navigate as a team.
-For some participants, the high ropes course is thrilling; for others, it’s unsettling, but it is also an experience, she believes, that demonstrates the value of building lasting and meaningful relationships.
+The one-day Outward Bound course takes place at the beginning of the Delta’s LEAD Program and includes a handful of group initiatives in the morning and a high ropes course—a series of challenges harnessed participants must navigate as a team.
+For some participants, the high ropes course is thrilling; for others, it’s unsettling, but it’s an experience, she believes, that demonstrates the value of building lasting and meaningful relationships.

-And for Delta’s bottom-line: the program has played an essential role in retaining and promoting talent within their division by helping participants cement stronger teams in the workplace.
+As for Delta’s bottom-line: the program has played an essential role in retaining and promoting talent within their division by helping participants cement stronger teams in the workplace.

-Inspiring people to push beyond their comfort zone and tap into hidden strengths has been part of the mission of North Carolina Outward Bound School for five decades.
-And while the school is best known for delivering life changing wilderness programs, NCOBS is also on the cutting edge of facilitating professional and corporate development programs serving a wide range of organizations, from large multinational corporations to local non-profits with just a handful of employees.
+Inspiring people to push beyond their comfort zone and tap into hidden strengths has been part of the mission of North Carolina Outward Bound School (NCOBS) for five decades.
+And while the school is best known for delivering life-changing wilderness programs, NCOBS is also on the cutting edge of facilitating professional and corporate development programs serving a wide range of organizations, from large multinational corporations to local non-profits with just a handful of employees.

 “People can’t be out of the office as long as they used to,” says Cyndee Patterson of The Lee Institute.
 Patterson coordinates the Charlotte Regional Chapter of the American Leadership Forum (ALF), a 12-month long program for two-dozen community leaders from the Charlotte area that has included a three-day Outward Bound component since the program began nearly two decades ago.
-“We used to think it was a big deal to leave your watch behind,” laughs Patterson.
+“We used to think it was a big deal to leave your watch behind,” laughs Cyndee.
 “Try asking someone to leave their cell phone for three days.”

-Murray admits that taking people out of the office for more than a day or two is increasingly rare.
+Bill Murray, the Director of Outward Bound Professional (OBP), admits that taking people out of the office for more than a day or two is increasingly rare.
 Even so, he says that NCOBS’ corporate clients have increasingly sophisticated expectations of the Outward Bound experience.
 “There’s more pressure on organizations to get the most they can out of their individual employees and their teams,” he says.

 “Everyone who comes to the program is already a proven leader.
-The Outward Bound course is designed to allow them to be better collaborative and adaptive leaders,” explains Patterson.
+The Outward Bound course is designed to allow them to be better collaborative and adaptive leaders,” explains Cyndee.
 “When you work in a community you can’t say to people: “We’re going to do this and march this way”.
 What Outward Bound does so well is to help leaders understand how to make people a part of the process.”

-Stout believes that a tangible outcome of all Outward Bound courses—whether a one-day or 28-day program—is the lesson that effective leadership does not involve one person finding a solution to every obstacle, but rather, discovering that the best possible responses emerge from group collaboration.
+“As an HR manager I always felt there were missed opportunities to develop talent.”
+Bob believes that a tangible outcome of all Outward Bound courses—whether a one-day or 28-day program—is the lesson that effective leadership does not involve one person finding a solution to every obstacle, but rather, discovering that the best possible responses emerge from group collaboration.
 “I think organizations today are dealing with more complex problems, which means that tapping into the wisdom of an entire team is more vital than ever.”